 Research Interests: motivation, self regulation, productivity, social influence, behavioral economics

-Hengchen Dai is a fourth-year doctoral student in the Decision Processes Group.
+Hengchen Dai is a fifth-year doctoral student in the Decision Processes Group.

 Her main stream of research applies insights from behavioral economics and psychology to motivate people to behave in line with their long-term best-interests both inside and outside of the workplace (e.g., avoiding counterproductive behaviors, saving for retirement, maintaining a healthy lifestyle).
 From a managerial perspective, she is interested in how organizations can enhance employee motivation in the workplace and encourage employees to make future-oriented choices.
 Much of Hengchen’s research focuses on how fresh starts and breaks can influence employees’ motivation to engage in self-regulation and avoid counterproductive behaviors using field experiments, archival data, and lab experiments.